1843 and 1846 massacres in Hakkari: 1843 massacre

 In early 1843, Nurullah sent for a meeting with the patriarch and the latter apologized using the weather, his religious duties, and the presence of a guest, the British missionary George Badger, as a pretence.
 It seemed that the patriarch made his decision after being convinced by Badger to distrust the Kurds and to request assistance from the English or the Porte if the Kurds were to attack.
 Once Badger left, Nurullah renewed his alliance with the Badr Khan and Ismail Pasha, and requested permission from the Vali of Mosul to subjugate the Christians.

-In July 1843, the Kurdish alliance, led by Badr Khan, attacked the Assyrians in Hakkari, destroyed their villages and killed many of them.
+In July 1843, the Kurdish alliance, along with Assyrians that were against the rule of Shimun XVII Abraham led by Badr Khan, attacked the Assyrians in Hakkari, destroyed their villages and killed many of them.
+Many of those who participated in the massacres had taken advantage of the weak connections between the Assyrian tribes, and many were forced to leave their homes due to the massacre.
 Hormuzd Rassam tried using his influence with the Vali of Baghdad Najib Pasha to pressure Badr Khan for the release of prisoners, which included close relatives of the Patriarch of the Church of the East who had in the meantime taken refuge in Mosul.
-His attempts only led to the release of about 150, one of whom was the sister of the patriarch, while the rest were distributed as war booty between Kurdish Agha's and Mullahs.
+His attempts only led to the release of about 150, one of whom was the sister of the patriarch, while the rest were distributed as war booty between Agha's and Mullahs.